storybookjs/builder-vite/packages/builder-vite/README.md

 ```

 9. Start up your storybook using the same `yarn storybook` or `npm run storybook` commands you are used to.
-10. If you see the message `[vite-plugin-mdx] "@mdx-js/react" must be installed`, manually install the missing dependency using, for example, `npm i --save-dev @mdx-js/react@1 --force`.
-This is a workaround to a current bug, https://github.com/storybookjs/builder-vite/issues/391.

 For other details about the differences between vite and webpack projects, be sure to read through the [vite documentation](https://vitejs.dev/).